sapphi-red/parallel-js-plugin-experiment/benchmark.md

 ### Initialization duration
 ![](./bench_results/output/init.png)

 Initializing the workers takes up to 60ms.
-If we can get more reduction than 60ms, then it's worth to run some plugins in worker threads.
-However, 60 ms is a negligible amount of time for a project of a certain size.
+Most of the time is waiting for the worker to start and other tasks can be executed during that.
+The cpu time consumed on the main thread side is up to 6ms and that is negligible amount of time.
+So it's worth to run some plugins in worker threads.

 ### Time taken to call the plugin's hook from rust
 #### Overhead of calling a hook from multiple workers